 A Midwestern Californian, Cary grew up outside Chicago and currently lives in San Francisco.
 She received her Bachelor of Music degree from the University of Illinois at Champaign-Urbana and her Master of Music degree from the New England Conservatory in Boston.

 Cary also holds a Marriage and Family Therapist license and has a private practice in San Francisco where she provides integrative psychotherapy focused on the holistic treatment of anxiety and trauma.
-As both a performing artist and therapist, Cary's strength lies in her ability to communicate and connect on multiple levels in search of deeper truths.
+As both a performing artist and therapist, Cary's strength lies in her ability to communicate with others on multiple levels in the service of deeper emotional connection.